 When officers begin speaking to a suspicious driver they are observing behavior and checking the inside of the car for minor occupants, open containers or controlled substances.
 The driver may be asked to submit to field sobriety tests for evidence of intoxication.
 The test consists of a variety of physical coordination tests.
 If officers feel it is necessary after these tests they will ask the driver to submit to a breathalyzer, blood test, or urine test to determine the level of alcohol in the blood.

 A driver who measures a blood alcohol concentration of 0.08 or more within two hours of driving will be arrested and charged with a DUI offense.
 A driver who refuses to submit to a blood test will face an automatic one-year license suspension under Arizona law.
-Before making statements to the police, it is advisable to consult with an experienced DUI lawyer to ensure your rights are protected.Looking for an Attorney for your DUI Charges?
+Before making statements to the police, it is advisable to consult with an experienced DUI lawyer to ensure your rights are protected.Experienced & Aggressive DUI Defense

 A DUI is a serious offense and the consequences can be significant whether a first-time DUI, a 2nd or 3rd offense, an Extreme DUI, Aggravated DUI, or Super Extreme DUI.
 The DUI laws can be harsh, making it necessary to have legal representation from the time of arrest, at arraignment, during MVD hearings, and throughout all phases of DUI criminal proceedings, including trial if necessary.
 Common penalties for a serious DUI offense can include: jail or prison time, alcohol education and counseling, vehicle impoundment or forfeiture, and the installation of an ignition interlock device, depending on the circumstances in each case.